The Legal Bits

 Your official certificate of marriage must be witnessed by two people.
 It doesn’t matter who they are, as long as they are over 18.
 We can include this part in the ceremony or at another stage after the wedding.

-I’m taking my partner’s name?
+I’m taking my partner’s name.
 What name do I sign on the marriage certificates?
 How do I change my name after the ceremony?

 To change your name to your spouse’s surname or to hyphenate your surnames, you will need to first get your official certificate of marriage from BDM.
+Once I have registered your marriage with BDM, I will then become your applicant for your marriage certificate.
+The certificate gets sent to me, I double check it and send it via registered post to you.
+Easy!